Showing posts with label piano. Show all posts

 Mars Hill Academy, 1871-1887

-The Gothic-style house was built by Theiphilus Brown Larimore and his wife Esther Gresham Larimore located near the site of a foundry and arsenal of War between the states.
+The Gothic-style house, built by Theiphilus Brown Larimore and his wife, Esther Gresham Larimore, is located near the site of a foundry and arsenal of the War Between the States.

-It served as a school from 1871-1887 to train ministers and Christian workers of the Church of Christ.
+It served as a school from 1871 to 1887, training ministers and Christian workers of the Church of Christ.

-It was used in 1947-68 for classes at Mars Hill Bible School.
+It was used from 1947 to 1968 for classes at Mars Hill Bible School.

 Theiphilus Brown Larimore was born July 10, 1843, and died March 18, 1929.

-Brother Larimore began preaching soon after he was baptized and preached when an opportunity was given to him.
-He taught school at Mars Hill and preached three times sometimes on Sunday.
+Brother Larimore began preaching after his baptism and did so whenever an opportunity arose.
+He taught school at Mars Hill and preached three times, sometimes on Sunday.

 He preached all over the USA, Canada, Mexico, and Cuba.